 C. Third Conviction Within 10 Years: Minimum 10 years revocation.
 May be eligible for hardship reinstatement after 2 years.
 Other 3rd offenders same as "A" above; one conviction more than 10 years prior and one within 5 years, same as "B" above.

 D. Fourth Conviction, Regardless of When Prior Convictions Occurred and Murder with Motor Vehicle: Mandatory permanent revocation.
 No hardship reinstatement.

 Regardless of the specific charges you face, any DUI-related arrest in Florida is a serious issue.
 If you are in this predicament, all is not lost.
-Contact Scott & Medling, P.A. today for an initial consultation.
+Contact a DUI defense attorney at The Law Offices of Roger Scott today for an initial consultation.